lazd/gulp-csslint/README.md

 });
 ```

-This functionality is only available when not using custom reporters.
+This functionality is only available when not using custom formatters.

 ## Custom rules